Dread and Desire: Gothic Fiction Techniques to Lure and Horrify Your Readers

-Write captivating, dreadful moods in this one-day workshop.
+Write captivating, dreadful moods.

 - What techniques do writers use to create dread out of desire?

 - What is at the root of our own fear, and how can we transfer our true anxiety onto readers?

 To do this, we’ll take a close and critical look at passages from works of Gothic fiction (from Stoker’s Dracula to du Maurier’s Rebecca, and even The Shining by Stephen King).
 Then, you’ll work from prompts to explore the dichotomy of dread and desire within fiction and within ourselves.
 Using the techniques we unearth, you’ll draft passages designed to create real fear, and as a group provide thoughtful questions and take-aways in critiques to help one another refine your ideas and technique.

 I’ll jump in with my own thoughts on your work as well, and provide some food for thought in terms of providing/receiving feedback in helpful ways.
 I’ll also hold a weekly “office hour” on Zoom, on Fridays at 6pm Eastern, where you can drop in to discuss that week’s lesson or your work, as well as ask any questions you may have.
 Links to our Zoom “office hour” will be sent out in announcements every week, for ease of access.